 Blackpool Museum will be filled with artefacts, film, music and performance, immersive, participatory and inclusive.
 Both museum and visitor attraction, it’s going to be memorable and distinctive – just like the lively spirit of Blackpool!
+It will celebrate Blackpool as the UK’s most popular seaside destination and its role in the development of British popular culture.

 Funding Secured for Blackpool Museum